-I have photographed well over 200 weddings and I wanted to share a few tips.
+I would love to share some Wedding Day Tips with you.
+My experience has been built up over the years from photographing weddings in Gloucestershire and beyond – well over 200 weddings.
 Maybe a few things to consider and ponder.
 The information below is a collection of observations and experiences I have gained over the years and wanted to share with you.
 Most of the points are very small and could seem quite insignificant.
 But they could make a big difference to you and your big day.
 Hope this helps you!

 Most florists will pack your flowers with the stems of each bouquet in water.
 Suggestion – Before you are due to make your way to the ceremony dry off the stems of the flowers.
 This will prevent a damp patch on yours and your bridesmaids dresses.